alegosto01/AI-ML-Thesis-Project/README.md

 ## Repository Contents

-- **Code**: In the repository are available some of the notebooks that i'm working on.
+- **Code**: In the repository are available some of the Jupiter notebooks that i'm working on.

 ## Results